-The Portland campus is conveniently located inside the Lloyd Center Mall, within two blocks of the Max light-rail transportation system.
-The campus occupies over 18,000 square feet of space and features realistic simulation labs that allow students to learn in environments that mirror real-world facilities.
-The campus includes classrooms equipped with Apple TV®, LCD projectors and wireless access.
-The campus has a Student Success Center equipped with reference materials, textbooks and journals.
+On the lower level, there are specialized lab training spaces for students enrolled in the Medical Assisting, Veterinary Assisting, and Dental Assisting programs.
+Additionally, the campus offers a break area and a student success center for students to relax and access support services..
+The campus includes classrooms equipped with Apple TV[®], LCD projectors and wireless access..
 The Carrington College library website offers online resources and professional organization information.
 The campus has administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.